-Every patient should either complete our new patient paperwork through their cellphone or on their computer at the website patient.klara.com before their visit.
-Anyone who is unable to complete the paperwork this way will have to finish it in the office before the appointment can begin.
-This process can take 30 minutes or more depending on a patient's ability to write and remember all of the information needed.
+If you provided an email to our scheduling agent when you made your appointment, you will receive an automated email message with the link to our patient portal.
+Every patient should either complete our new patient paperwork through their cellphone or on their computer at the website fjci.ema.md before their visit.
+Anyone who is unable to complete the paperwork this way will have to finish it on one of our tablets in the office before the appointment can begin.
+This process can take 30 minutes or more depending on a patient's ability to use our devices and remember all of the information needed.
 If a patient does not have paperwork completed by their designated appointment time, their appointment may be delayed by up to an hour.
 It is often helpful for patients to bring a pre-written medication list with them if needed.
 It is crucial for our office to have the most recent information on file for each patient's primary care doctor and preferred pharmacy.
 If either of these become outdated, it can lead to delays in service.

 Identification & Insurance

 We require all patients to have a valid government-issued ID and their medical insurance card present at each appointment.
 It is important to verify each person's identity to make sure that all insurance claims are filed correctly.
 Every time you change your secondary insurance policy, you must make sure that the coordination of benefits with the primary insurance is complete.

 You may have financial obligations at the time of your appointment, such as co-pays, coinsurance, or account balances.
 Any balance due will be collected before a patient is allowed to see a doctor.
 If you need assistance with paying your balance, we recommend using Care Credit.